 "Values and MindUp helps me to feel safer on the inside", Year 6 pupil

-From April 2019, we will be focussing our Values- based Education on teaching and modelling four core values.
+We now have four core school values that will guide children's choices, behaviour and learning.
 These values will be the basis of all our values teaching and will help children understand connected values.

 These Values have been chosen by carefully observing and discussing which of our previous values have worked well and which ones would develop children the most morally and educationally.

 The approach to our values and which ones are covered will be differentiated by age.
 The focus is ensuring a basic understanding on the value, then widening the understanding of super values by connecting with similar values.
 The focus with every value is what the value looks like to us and how it looks in action.
 Teaching of values will be cyclical to ensure depending of the understanding of that super value.
-We will develop a deepened understanding on values by spending longer on them in Early Years and key-stage 1 and then teaching values connected to super values in key-stage 2.
-This deepened understanding means children will understand how these Values can be shown personally, socially, educationally and globally.
+We will develop a deepened understanding on values by spending longer on them in Early Years and Key-stage 1 and then teaching connected values in Key-stage 2.
+This deepened understanding means children will understand how these values can be shown personally, socially, educationally and globally.

 At Fielding we have created the Fielding Values Baccalaureate where the children can use their Values in their wider school, home and local community.
 This empowers the children to take their Values learning and apply it in a range of ways.
 Last academic year, the members of the Values Action Group , which is made up of students from Years 4-6, worked together to adapt the existing Values Baccalaureate to create a new tiered system.
 There are now three levels of the Baccalaureate, which the children can earn across Years 4-6.
 Children, who have previously earnt the Values Baccalaureate, have achieved the Bronze level and should now progress onto the Silver level and then finally the Gold level.
 The new levels mean the children can apply their Values ethos and learning over longer periods of time and in a rage of situations.
 Children need to complete the task cards and provide the evidence as explained on the task cards.